 Solid stain: This stain has the most pigment, so the wood grain is covered almost completely or completely.
 This is a good choice if the wood is not in good shape and/or you want your home to look like it was painted.
 Remember though, any coating, whether stain or paint, will not be able to hide all the imperfections of wood, especially wood that needs replacing.

 Never stain or paint over rotted wood – the wood will continue to rot, and the coating might peel or not adhere well.

 Stains tend to wear off gradually, while paint can peel or flake off because it sits on top of the wood.

 The appearance created with stain brings out the natural grain and patterns in the timber.

 If you have bare wood, you are starting afresh and can choose any stain you want, depending on the amount of pigment, color, and protection you want the wood to have.

-Good idea: Stain the cuts and underside of the wood if you are installing it new to offer more protection to the wood.
+Good idea: Stain “all six sides” of any wood you’re installing, including the cuts and underside of the wood to offer more protection to the wood.

 Staining over the previously stained wood: